 Choose a Silhouette

 If you can go to a store to try the dress on, I would highly recommend it.
-What may look spectacular on the model, may look less so on, especially if you have different coloring or body proportions to the model.
+What may look spectacular on the model, may look different on you depending on your complexion and body type.
 What looks good on you?
-In the past have you noticed that a sweetheart, strapless, halter-neck, long or cap sleeve detailing looks best on you?
+In the past have you noticed that a strapless, v-neck, or halter-neck looks best on you?
 What dress length flatters you most?
-Feel free to try on different styles but if you know something works best for you, go with that so, that you feel confident.
-If you choose a strapless dress, ensure it will stay up.
-That may mean having it tailored or using Hollywood tape so that you’re not pulling it up all the time.
-This will ensure a confidence factor.
+Try on a few to see which style makes you feel the most confident.
+Tip: If you choose a strapless dress, ensure it will stay up.
+That may mean having it tailored or using Hollywood tape so that you’re not pulling it up all the time, ensuring a stress-free prom night!

 Dress for your Body Type

 Are you an apple or a pear?
-An hourglass or a tube?
+An hourglass or a slender shape?
 Look at similarly dressed stars and figure out which red carpet gowns would look good on you.

 If you’re not sure what body type you are, another quick way to find out is to take a photo on your phone, go to edit and darken until you’re basically a silhouette.
 What shape is that silhouette?
+Look online for guidelines and celebrities with similar shapes.
 Here are a few basic rules to follow to create balance amongst your proportions and flatter your shape:

 - Busty (often with narrow hips and an undefined waistline): Draw attention up, add curves to your hips and define your waist to create balance.
 A long dress is the best fit.